paulyarabe/js-task-lister-project-web-060517/README.md

+* Way to create the models through DOM events
+* Some controllers to handle business logic and rendering
+* Update the DOM appropriately when models change
+* Functionality:
+  * add List
+  * add Task to List
+  * remove List (what happens to Tasks?)
+  * remove individual Task

 # JS Test Driven Task List

 ## Instructions:

 For this project, you'll be building out a Task Lister application.
 We'll be using good OO design patterns to build out our Client Side app.
 To start, there will be no persitence.
 However, you will need two models, one for List(s) and Task(s).
 These models will need autoincrementing IDs as well as some "class" methods.
 You will then need write a function to add new lists and add new tasks into the DOM.
 To begin, you can include this login in `app.js`.

 ## Step 1: Setup

 1. Fork this repository.